Lasso vs Ridge vs Elastic Net | ML

 Ridge Regression :

 In Ridge regression, we add a penalty term which is equal to the square of the coefficient.
 The L2 term is equal to the square of the magnitude of the coefficients.
 We also add a coefficient to control that penalty term.
 In this case if is zero then the equation is the basic OLS else if then it will add a constraint to the coefficient.
 As we increase the value of this constraint causes the value of the coefficient to tend towards zero.
-This leads to both low variance (as some coefficient leads to negligible effect on prediction) and low bias (minimization of coefficient reduce the dependency of prediction on a particular variable).
+This leads to tradeoff of higher bias (dependencies on certain coefficients tend to be 0 and on certain coefficients tend to be very large, making the model less flexible) for lower variance.

 where is regularization penalty.